nasa-jpl/open-source-rover/mechanical/rocker_bogie/README.md

 > **Tip**: Use the OnShape model and navigate to the tab 'rocker-bogie' in the bottom to isolate this assembly.
 Then right click on various parts to temporarily hide them so you can see how the assembly works in 3D.

-### Attach the joint bearings to the servo arms
+### Attach the joint bearings to the control arms

-Connect the hub (yellow) with the inserted bearing to the servo arm using 8x socket or button M4 screws of length 12mm (or 10mm).
-Use washers so that the screw doesn't bury itself in the plastic servo arm and to make sure the screw doesn't extend (much) on the insides of the hubs.
+Referencing the orange and yellow parts in the image below, connect the hub (yellow) with the inserted bearing to the control arm using 8x socket or button M4 screws of length 12mm (or 10mm).
+Use washers so that the screw doesn't bury itself in the plastic control arm and to make sure the screw doesn't extend (much) on the insides of the hubs.
 When done, the bearing should not be able to fall out.
 Put these 2 assemblies aside for now.
 We'll connect each finished joint to the rockers in the following step.

 ![exploded view of the rocker-bogie joint](images/exploded_view.png)